National Inquiry into Missing and Murdered Indigenous Women and Girls: A call for all Canadians

-Resource Extraction and MMIW
+Resource extraction and MMIW

 Chapter seven of The Final Report found that, "There is substantial evidence of a serious problem demonstrated in the correlation between resource extraction and violence against Indigenous women, girls, and 2SLGBTQQIA people.
 Work camps, or 'man camps,' associated with the resource extraction industry are implicated in higher rates of violence against Indigenous women at the camps and in the neighbouring communities."
 The report also found that Indigenous women did not have equitable access to the economic benefits of resource extraction.

-Canadian genocide of Indigenous Peoples
+Canadian "genocide of Indigenous Peoples"

-According to a May 2019 CBC News article, the National Inquiry commissioners said in the report and publicly that the MMIWG crisis is "a Canadian genocide".
+The National Inquiry commissioners said in the report and publicly that the MMIWG crisis is "a Canadian genocide."
 Moreover, the chief commissioner, Marion Buller, said there is an ongoing "deliberate, race, identity and gender-based genocide."

-The MMIWG inquiry report cited the work of Raphael Lemkin (1900–1959), who coined the term genocide.
+The MMIWG inquiry report cited the work of Raphael Lemkin (1900–1959), who coined the term genocide and who considered colonization intimately connected with genocide.
 Lemkin had explained that genocide does not exclusively mean the "immediate destruction of a nation", but signifies "a coordinated plan of different actions aiming at the destruction of essential foundations of the life of national groups, with the aim of annihilating the groups themselves."
-According to a Global News article, Canada's Crimes Against Humanity and War Crimes Act of 2000 "offers a broader definition, saying genocide can encompass not only acts of commission, but 'omission' as well."